Atlantic Health System: Services

-Atlantic Health System provides care in the following specialty areas:
+Atlantic Health provides care in the following specialty areas:

 Bariatrics - Atlantic Health System has a medical and surgical weight loss program that includes psychological, nutritional and exercise support.

 Behavioral Health - Atlantic Behavioral Health offers mental health, substance abuse and inpatient programs for adolescents and adults.

 Cancer Care - The Carol G. Simon Cancer Center houses the system's oncology treatment, prevention, clinical trials and research programs.

 Children's Health - Goryeb Children's Hospital is the hub of children's health at Atlantic Health System with pediatric specialty areas.

-Digestive Diseases - U.S. News & World Report rated Morristown Medical Center a high performing hospital in gastroenterology and GI surgery.
+Digestive Diseases – U.S. News & World Report rated Morristown Medical Center a high-performing hospital in gastroenterology and GI surgery.

 Emergency Services - Each medical center in the system contains an ER and many locations offer stroke care, pediatric emergency care, cardiovascular services, diagnostic imaging and fast-track areas for the treatment of minor injuries and illnesses.

 Heart Care - The Gagnon Cardiovascular Institute is home to the largest cardiac surgery program in New Jersey and is ranked as one of the 40 best hospitals in the nation for cardiology and heart surgery by US News & World Report.

 Neuroscience - The Atlantic Neuroscience Institute is recognized by Healthgrades as one of America’s 100 Best Hospitals for Stroke and recognized Overlook Medical Center among the top five percent of hospitals in the U.S. for excellence in the treatment of Stroke, Cranial Neurosurgery and Neurosciences.

 Orthopedics - The Atlantic Orthopedic Institute includes multidisciplinary treatments that span pre-surgical education through post-operative rehabilitation.

 Pulmonary Services - The Atlantic Respiratory Institute offers diagnostic and treatments for a wide variety of respiratory conditions.

 Senior Services - Atlantic Health System offers a variety of geriatric services at Morristown Medical Center's David and Joan Powell Center for Healthy Aging, Overlook Medical Center, Newton Medical Center and Chilton Medical Center.

 Surgery - General, specialty and minimally invasive surgeries are performed by fellowship-trained, board-certified surgeons, anesthesiology specialists, nurses, and care managers.

 Visiting Nurse Services - Atlantic Visiting Nurse supports patients recovering from illness or surgery, those coping with chronic conditions, families facing end-of-life care, and older adults needing help to remain living independently.

 Women's Health - Atlantic Health provides specialized women's health services for every stage of life.
 Morristown Medical Center was ranked one of the 40 best hospitals in the nation for gynecology by U.S. News & World Report.